AvinandanBose/Java-Collections-Map/README.md

 <li><h3>2.The ConcurrentHashMap belongs to java.util.concurrent package.</h3></li>

-<li><h3>3.The ConcurrentHashMap class is thread-safe i.e. multiple threads can operate on a single object without any complications.</h3></li>
+<li><h3>3.The ConcurrentHashMap class is thread-safe i.e. multiple threads can operate on a single object without any complications i.e <i> <ins>Synchronization </ins> </i>.</h3></li>

 <li><h3><i>4.Hashtable is thread safe but give poor performance in multi-threading.Hashmap can solve performance issue by giving parallel access to multiple threads reading hashmap simultaneously but Hashmap is not thread safe, hence ConcurrentHashMap is introduced in JDK 1.5.
-ConcurrentHashMap creates an array  and each index of this array represents a HashMap.
+ConcurrentHashMap is thread safe ,it creates an array  and each index of this array represents a HashMap.
 And Hashtable and HashMap both uses array and linkedlist as the data structure to store the data.
 Hence ,we can say, the underlined data structure for ConcurrentHashMap is Hashtable. </i></h3></li>

 <li><h3>5.The default concurrency-level of ConcurrentHashMap is 16.</h3></li>